 The course aims to enable students to achieve research level knowledge and integrated understanding within two of the following specialisms:

 Lectures present case studies in precisely understood contexts, within broad themes of protein-protein recognition (e.g. in molecular signalling), protein-nucleic acid recognition (e.g. in the RNA degradosome and DNA repair) and protein-small molecule recognition (e.g. in molecular assembly lines and drug screening).

 How the developmental paths of cells are controlled and can be manipulated.
 Our current biochemical understanding of how ageing and life span are influenced.

 Module LT1: Contemporary Cancer Studies

-This module will look at a series of recent advances in our molecular understanding of Cancer Studies, with a combination of lectures and workshop-style discussions.
+This module will look at a series of recent advances in our molecular understanding of cancer studies, with a combination of lectures and workshop-style discussions.

-Topics cover choice and use of model organisms, genome projects, microarrays, proteomics, RNAi, interactomics and measurement of interactions, recombinant protein expression and imaging.
+The methodological sessions will cover choice and use of model organisms, genome projects, microarrays, proteomics, RNAi, interactomics and measurement of interactions, recombinant protein expression and imaging.
 Alternates with:

 Each session, led by a member of staff, is assigned a landmark paper (or small group of papers) that represents a leap forward in biochemistry.
 Papers may be historic, such as such as the proposal of the lac operon, or more recent, such as the discovery of genetic interference by double-stranded RNA.
 Groups of students will research and make presentations to the class as a whole on various aspects of the paper being considered.
 These will include the state of knowledge before publication of the landmark paper, and the impact of the paper on biochemistry.